-FG2 is an exhibition project formed by architect Per Nadén, artists Klara Källström and Thobias Fäldt that takes place at Föreningsgatan 2 in Gothenburg.
-For every new exhibition, an artist or institution is invited to collaborate.
-Each project is accompanied by a thematic essay by writer Johannes Wahlström.
+FG2 is an exhibition project formed by architect Per Nadén, artists Klara Källström & Thobias Fäldt that takes place at Föreningsgatan 2 in Gothenburg.
+For each exhibition, an artist or institution is invited to collaborate and for which Johannes Wahlström writes an accompanying essay.

 Works from the Matter Project